Unisław Śląski

+Sights

+Main historic sights include the Gothic Catholic Church of the Assumption, ruins of an 18th-century Lutheran church, and a 19th-century railway tunnel.

+Transport

+There is a railway stop in the village.

 Cannabalism

 In Langwaltersdorf, today's Unisław Śląski, a macabre crime described all over the world took place.
 The shocking story took place in the summer of 1895, when the crime was committed by a German woman.